 Those companies have been aggressively pitching their unlimited data plans which has had a negative impact on Verizon’s growth.
-To make things worse, they were joined last year by AT&T Inc. (NYSE:TD), which started offering unlimited data plans to its customer who also signed up for DirecTV satellite service.
+To make things worse, they were joined last year by AT&T Inc. (NYSE:TB), which started offering unlimited data plans to its customer who also signed up for DirecTV satellite service.

 Numbers Don’t Lie